Search

 If You Liked The Gene: An Intimate History You Might Enjoy:

-Discover “LaRose” by Louise Erdrich, a gripping tale of family, justice, and redemption.
-Dive into this award-winning novel today!
+Discover “The Invention of Wings” by Sue Monk Kidd, a powerful tale of courage and friendship.
+Dive into this inspiring historical novel today!

 Explore the Genres of The Gene: An Intimate History